 Next, the conscious being can see where problems may rest inside of the other.
 They can see what is causing turmoil, challenging life experiences and the state of the emotional nature.
 The conscious person can see the whole person: the past of the individual, the possibilities for the future and the imbalances of the system physically, emotionally and spiritually.

 An enlightened being is also aware of what happens to the aura when it engages in sexual union.
-Sexuality changes the condition of the subtle body greatly as the two become one and merge into a single entity, enveloped in a yoke, holding the two as one through the Solar Plexus chakra, the spleen and liver.
+Sexuality changes the condition of the subtle body greatly as the two become one and merge into a single entity, enveloped in a yoke, holding the two lovers as one entity through the Solar Plexus chakra, the spleen and liver.

 Instead, what operates inside the conscious being is compassion for all as they radiate from a fully alive subtle body activated by higher conscious forces, from Root chakra to Crown chakra and more.